 Background:

 The Ocmulgee River provides services such as ecological habitats, recreational resources, and a supply of fresh water for drinking and irrigation.
 The Ocmulgee River valley is also home to many historical sites.
 In the Georgia 2005 Wildlife Action Plan the Ocmulgee corridor was defined as a high-priority landscape feature.
 The corridor was also identified as one of six priority land conservation areas by the Department of Natural Resources due to increasing urbanization pressure.
-The Ocmulgee River corridor consists of bottomland hardwood swamps and other natural communities that support important plant and animal populations.
+The Ocmulgee River corridor consists of bottomland hardwood swamps and other natural communities that support important plant and animal popul+ations.
 The corridor also serves as an important flyway habitat to millions of migratory birds, is home to the Central Georgia black bear, and contains several archeological sites of pre-contact Native American history.

 Study Area: